 It has a ton of features, like a 16mp CMOS sensor, full 1080 HD video, GPS, Wi-Fi, NFC, electronic compass, image stabilization, 3" LED screen, a 24mm to 120mm zoom lens (35mm equivalent), and many other features.

-Canon entered this field with a bang with it's very popular Powershot D10.
+Canon entered this field with a bang with its very popular Powershot D10.
 It was our most recommended of the waterproof digital snorkel cameras for a couple of years.
-In 2012 Canon brought out the D20 and then the current D30 in 2014.
-With these cameras Canon has copied most the other brands, with a small lens in the corner.
+In 2014 Canon brought out the D30.
+With this camera Canon has copied most the other brands, with a small lens in the corner.

 And notably the lens in both cameras is much slower at F3.9 wide open, losing the F2.8 of the D10, and it is much slower than the current Pentax/Ricoh, Nikon and Olympus offerings.